RuxinQu/ruxinqu/README.md

 - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->

-- 🌱 I’m currently learning: AWS
+- 🌱 I’m currently learning: Java
 - 📫 How to reach me: [linkdin](https://www.linkedin.com/in/ruxin-qu-94a034176/)